Plant Assessment Form

 Question 3.1 Ecological amplitude/Range?
 B Other Published Material

 The earliest reported observation in California is from 1998 (Calflora).
+Nassella tenuissima has only been observed as a waif in California wildlands (Calflora).
 Observations of Nassella tenuissima reported in California occur largely along the coast from the Bay Area to San Diego (Calflora).
 These Calflora observations occur in riparian canyons, chaparral, coastal grasslands, and coastal scrub.
-N. tenuissima is also reported to occur in urban spaces, agricultural areas, forests, open grasslands, riparian zones, disturbed land, and shrublands (Womack 2014).
+N. tenuissima is also reported to occur in urban spaces, agricultural areas, forests, open grasslands, riparian zones, disturbed land, and shrublands.

 Sources of information: